 German Shepherd size varies more than you might think.
 They are fairly large compared with other breeds, but they aren’t quite as massive as you might think.
 German Shepherd puppies are around 1lb as newborn puppies, and will be about 15lbs when you bring them home at 8 weeks old.
 An adult German Shepherd will be around 24 inches in height and 80lbs in weight.
 Females are slightly shorter and lighter than males on average.
-Today we’ll look at how your German Shepherd puppy will develop and grow.
-We’ll help you predict their final adult size and let you know when their weight might cause problems for their health.

 Factors Effecting German Shepherd Size